Nour-Banoun/Nour-Banoun/README.md

 - Linux System Admistrator
 - System Engineer under the process
-- Database design and Custom for PostgreSql & MySql databases
+- Database Design & Custom for PostgreSql & MySql databases
-- PERN stack Web-developer
+- PERN stack Web-Developer
-- Working with Express.js & Node.js for the Backend
+- Work with Express.js & Node.js for the Backend Development
-- Working with React.js for the Frontend
+- Work with React.js & Bootstrap for the Frontend Development
 - Code debuging and tracking for (Python, C++, PHP, JAVA, C#)